 For the fun part!
 This is how it works.
 Before you do this understand your plan before you get into the lobster.
 IF you have claws you have to cook this first at a higher temperature at 150F for 20 min.
-Chill that water quickly before adding the bag of tails.
-There are several ideas how long to cook the tails but for nachos my magic number is 134F.
-Make sure you add in the claw bag at the same time.
+Using the existing water you will want chill that water quickly before adding the bag of tails and get it close to 134F, unless of course you’re a baller and have two Sues Vide tubs and your disposal and ready.
+There are several ideas how long to cook the tails but for nachos, my magic number is 134F.
+Make sure you add in the claw bag at the same time to continue cooking.
 Here’s the best part you only have to cook them for 25 min.
-You can leave them in there at that temperature for a total maximum of 1 hour without worring about over cooking them.
+You can leave them in there at that temperature for a total maximum of 1 hour without worrying about over cooking them.
 But why would you want to wait that long anyway right?

-- With the shell still on.
+- Getting the meat out of the shell: With the shell still on.
 Parboil in an aggressive pot of rolling boiling water.
 1-2 min max.
 Remove immediately into a ice bath.
 This only helps get the meat out a little easier.
 If you want to go Commando and go raw all the power to you.

 - Cut the meat out, keep it all in tact don’t butcher it taking it out.

 - Separate Claws from the tail and place each type into their own Sous Vide bag.
-Add 1 Tbsp per tail into the bag.
+Add 1 Tbsp of butter per tail into the bag.
 You can add some salt and garlic if you like.
 I say skip it, too many competing flavours.
-Your choice you’re the king!
+Your choice you’re the king/queen!

 Okay let’s get this out of the way.
 If you ‘re starting from a live bug, do the right thing and slice a knife through its head first.
 Don’t be a dick and plop it into the hot water alive.